shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 With these facts in mind, the service that I would like to try is Google cloud run.
 It is _a managed compute platform that lets you run containers directly on top of Google's scalable infrastructure_ according to [Google's documentation](https://cloud.google.com/run/docs/overview/what-is-cloud-run).
 Like I mentioned, we do not have to spend time on configuring, scaling our apps.
 We can just enjoying writing some more codes.

 The most important of all using cloud services is cost for sure.
 So, how much do we have to pay for Cloud run?
 The answer is as much as you use since it follows a pay-as-you-go model.
 But, I am still not sure about how much it would cost if my server grows so big.
 I might write about this if my server actually grows big later.
-To have some idea how much, here is their pricing calculator where I entered two distict options in it:
+To have some idea how much, here is their pricing calculator where I entered two distinct options in it:

 ![CPU: 1, Memory: 1GiB](../imgs/16/google-cloud-run-price.png)
 ![CPU: 4, Memory: 8GiB](../imgs/16/google-cloud-run-price-2.png)